Gluten Free Soft Pretzel | Best Sourdough Discard Recipes

 Chewy, golden brown gluten-free soft pretzels made using gluten-free sourdough discard.
 Enjoy fresh and hot with your favorite dipping sauce, or coat in cinnamon-sugar.
 Tastes just like the mall.

-In a large mixing bowl or bowl of a stand-mixer fitted with greased paddle attachments, add the gluten-free flour, yeast, brown sugar, baking powder, and salt.
-Whisk until well-combined.
+In a large bowl, or in a stand mixer fitted with greased paddle attachments, add the dry ingredients and whisk until well combined.

-Add in the sourdough discard, warm water, egg, and softened butter.
-Mix on medium-to-high speed for 5 minutes.
-A nice thick, hydrated dough should form.
-If it's too dry, add in a few tablespoons of warm water.
-If it's too wet, add in a few tablespoons of additional flour.
+Add the wet ingredients and mix on medium–high speed for 5 minutes, until a thick, hydrated dough forms.
+If the dough is too dry, add a few tablespoons of warm water; if too wet, add a few tablespoons of flour.

-Meanwhile, bring 9 cups of water to a boil for the water bath.
+Meanwhile, bring the water to a boil for the water bath.
 Preheat the oven to 425 F, and line a large cookie sheet with parchment paper.
+Set aside.

-Temporarily place the pretzels on the prepared baking pan.
+Place the shaped pretzels on the prepared baking pan temporarily.

-Once the water is boiling and the pretzels are all shaped, add the baking soda and sugar to the water bath.
-Wait for the foam to subside before dropping in one traditional pretzel at a time or a handful of bites.
-Boil for 10 seconds.
-They will initially sink, and then float to the surface.
-Use a slotted spoon to scoop them out and then place on a wire cooling rack to drain.
-Repeat until all of the pretzels have been boiled.
+Once the water is boiling and the pretzels are shaped, add the baking soda and sugar to the water bath.
+Wait for the foam to subside, then boil one traditional pretzel at a time or a handful of bites for about 10 seconds.
+They will sink initially, then float.
+Use a slotted spoon to remove them and place on a wire rack to drain.
+Repeat until all pretzels are boiled.

-Place the pretzels back on the prepared baking tray.
-Sprinkle with coarse salt.
-Tip: Don't add salt to pretzels you plan to coat in cinnamon-sugar.
+Return the pretzels to the prepared baking tray and sprinkle with coarse salt.
+Tip: Skip the salt if you plan to coat them in cinnamon sugar.

-Bake pretzel bites for 8-10 minutes, keeping a close eye on them.
-Bake traditional pretzels for 15-18 minutes, or until golden brown.
+Bake pretzel bites for 8 to 10 minutes, watching carefully.
+Bake traditional pretzels for 15 to 18 minutes, until golden brown.

-Allow to cool 5 minutes on the pan before transferring to a wire cooling rack.
+Let the pretzels cool on the pan for 5 minutes before transferring to a wire rack.

 Notes

-These gluten free soft pretzels are best eaten hot and fresh.
-However, to freshen them up, they can be reheated in the oven the following day.
-The cinnamon-sugar pretzels become wet when stored, but we still enjoyed them when reheated.To reheat gluten free sourdough soft pretzels: Preheat the oven to 350 F. Cook 10-12 minutes, or until hot.
-Serve with dipping sauces.
+These gluten-free soft pretzels are best enjoyed fresh and warm.
+To refresh leftovers, reheat them in the oven the next day.
+Note that cinnamon-sugar pretzels may become a bit sticky when stored, but they still taste great when reheated.To reheat: Preheat the oven to 350°F and warm the pretzels for 10–12 minutes, or until hot.
+Serve with your favorite dipping sauces.

 Tips for making the best pretzels: